My name is Charlie Walker. My lovely wife Andrea and I were married in 2005.

 I was 49 years old.
 Andrea was 32.

-Up until recently, I was employed as an editor and writer for a B2B publications/communications company.
+Once upon a time, I was employed as an editor and writer for a B2B publications/communications company.
 When the company was forced to cut costs, seven people – including me – received our walking papers.

 I wasn’t making a lot of money – but enough to make me an easy target for the axe.